More Medications Facts

 Topiramate "pros" and "cons"

-• advantages over neuroleptic medications in that it carries no risk of tardive dyskinesia
+• Advantages over neuroleptics in that it carries no risk of tardive dyskinesia

-• risk of developing kidney stones (about 1.5%); an explanation for this risk may lie in the fact that topiramate is a carbonic anhydrase inhibitor 1
+• Nephrolithiasis -- risk of developing kidney stones (about 1.5%); an explanation for this risk may lie in the fact that topiramate is a carbonic anhydrase inhibitor 1

-• risk of acute myopia and angle-closure glaucoma 1, 3
+• Ophthalmological side effects -- risk of acute myopia and angle-closure glaucoma 1, 3

-• can decrease efficacy of oral contraceptives 1
+• Can decrease efficacy of hormonal contraceptives 1

 Mechanism of action

-The precise mechanisms by which topiramate exerts its anticonvulsant and migraine prophylaxis effects are unknown.
+The precise mechanisms by which topiramate exerts its anticonvulsant and migraine prevention effects are unknown.
 However, preclinical studies have revealed four properties that may contribute to topiramate's efficacy for epilepsy and migraine prophylaxis.
-Topiramate at pharmacologically relevant concentrations:
+Topiramate at pharmacologically relevant concentrations 22:

 • blocks voltage-dependent sodium channels